Student Study Planning Challenges

 Risk of mis-sequencing

-• taking advanced subjects before foundational knowledge is established
+• taking advanced subjects too early

-• delaying prerequisite subjects that structure later progression
+• delaying prerequisite subjects

 Consequences for students and institutions